hesamkal2009/Store/README.md

 # Store Template
-This is a sample that is implemented by the following technologies:
+This is a sample project that is implemented by the following technologies:

 ## On The Backend Side
 - ASP.NET 5.0 (with .NET Core 5.0)